How to Clean a Shower Curtain : Easy Vinegar & Baking Soda Methods

 - Hang to air dry — do not tumble dry.

-Option 2 — Hand Wash in the Tub or Laundry Sink
+Option 2 — Hand wash

 - Fill the tub with warm water and a small amount of detergent.